You know the symptoms: red, scratchy eyes. Sneezing, coughing, rashes, and worse.

 These allergens can be swept and mopped up and won’t be trapped by carpet pads and fibers, or be kicked up into the air as you walk along your floor.

 “In general, hard surface flooring is the best bet for those with allergies and asthma, because it’s easy to sweep and mop, and it doesn’t attract dust mites or mold…”

 What to do if you still like the idea of carpet

 Carpet is certainly a very comfortable, soft floor covering and it’s understandable that many people choose to keep it in their bedrooms, living rooms, and other areas.

 Here are a few things to consider if you like the benefits of carpet, but want to reduce allergy and asthma triggers:

-- Do a regular steam clean for your carpeted floors to keep dust mites and get as many allergens out as possible.
+- Do regular steam cleaning for your carpeted floors to keep dust mites and get as many allergens out as possible.